Wernfried/xml-twig/README.md

 - If `undefined`, then all elements are returned.

-- If `string` then the element name must be equal to the string
+- If `string` then the element name must be equal to the string<br>
   Example: `"book"`

-- If `RegExp` then the element name must match the Regular Expression
+- If `RegExp` then the element name must match the Regular Expression<br>
   Example: `/book$/i`

 - With `ElementConditionFilter` you can specify any custom filter function.<br>
   Example: `(name, elt) => { return name === 'book' && elt.children().length > 1 }`

 - With a `Twig` object, you can specify the element directly.
-Apart from `purgeUpTo(elt)`, it is rarely used, because when you know the element then there is no reason to find it again.
+Apart from `purgeUpTo(elt)`, it is rarely used, because when you know the element then there is no reason to find it again.<br>
   Example: `elt.children()[2]`